CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

 ## Sections in this Guide
   MDW is a [workflow framework](../../intro) specializing in [microservice orchestration](../../presentations/microservices).
-  We'll focus these topics, and dive into other key features like manual task handling and web UI development.
+  We'll focus on these topics, and dive into other key features like manual task handling and web UI development.
   Our use case is a bug management workflow.
   1. [Implement a REST Service](#1-implement-a-rest-service)
      - 1.1 [Setup](#11-setup)